Proposed Aberdeen stadium

 The new Aberdeen stadium is a football stadium under early stages of construction in Kingswells, Aberdeen, Scotland.
 The new stadium, called Kingsford Stadium, would be the home of Scottish Premiership club Aberdeen FC to replace the existing Pittodrie Stadium.
 The development, 10.4 km to the west of Aberdeen city centre, received planning approval from Aberdeen City Council in January 2018.
 Construction began in July 2018, with the first phase, a training facility named Cormack Park, opened in October 2019.
 The stadium had been scheduled for completion by 2023, but in the midst of disruption caused by the COVID-19 pandemic in Scotland, the club confirmed that the project had been put on hiatus, and in 2021 alternative designs at the city's beachfront close to Pittodrie were released.
+In December 2025, Aberdeen FC and the Aberdeen City council met to discuss options for a community stadium on the beach.

 Background

 Plans for a new stadium began when the club indicated that further development of Pittodrie Stadium, sited to the north of Aberdeen city centre, was not possible due to the age of the ground (originally laid out in the 1890s before the existing version of the club was formed, three of the stands are adaptations of structures dating back to the 1920s) and the restrictions from surrounding land.
 The severe disruption to the club's activities, and the potential to wipe out some of the debt by selling the club-owned land for redevelopment, moreover, made a new stadium the only viable option.
 In July 2008, the club reiterated their desire to move forwards with a new 21,000-seat stadium, despite a financial crisis that had hit Aberdeen City Council.
 The plan is unrelated to that of nearby Balmoral Stadium, completed in 2015 for use by semi-professional Cove Rangers.

+In December 2025, Aberdeen Football Club made a 'Full and Final offer' to the Aberdeen City Council which would see a community stadium being built on the beach.
+It was said it could contribute up to £3.2 Billion to the Aberdeen economy.